 If the cupping of the fingers over part of the air intake raises the temperature of the blow dryer too much, it may become uncomfortable to hold.
 This prompts the user to either increase air flow, a little, or discontinue use.
 No aspect of the procedure should cause any discomfort.
 If restricting air flow makes you uneasy, skip this step to allay those concerns.
-But, realistically the most serious outcome from airflow restriction is a blow-dryer that becomes a little too warm to hold with comfort.
-This is a clue that a little greater air flow is needed.
+But, realistically the most serious outcome from airflow restriction is a blow-dryer that becomes a little too warm to hold comfortably.
+This is a clue that you need to allow a little greater air flow.

 Also, because the blow dryer is 5 to 10 inches, (12-25 centimeters) from the nose, it is never close enough to actually “force” any air into the sinuses.
-It is your act of inhaling that does this, whether using a blow dryer or sitting in a sauna.
-Normal, slow deep breaths are all that is required to create an air flow.
+It is your act of inhaling that causes the airflow within the sinuses, whether using a blow dryer or sitting in a sauna.
+Normal, slow deep breaths are all that is required to create this air flow.
 No hyperventilation is needed or desired.
 The stream of heated air from the blow dryer only acts to create a hot air pool around the nose that is taken in while inhaling – recreating the hot air supply equivalent to breathing inside a sauna.

 Moving the blow dryer any closer than the nearest suggested distance is almost certain to create discomfort, and is strongly discouraged.
-But, it is also important to remember that this procedure is designed to heat the sinuses to a temperature high enough to kill cold-causing viruses, such as rhinovirus and coronavirus.
+But, it is also important to remember that this procedure is designed to heat the sinuses to a temperature high enough to kill most common cold-causing viruses, such as rhinovirus and coronavirus.
 So, using a blow dryer at extreme distances from the nose (such as arm’s length), while safe, will also be completely ineffective.
-Strive to inhale only the highest air temperature that you can comfortably and safely tolerate.
-And, vary the distance between hair dryer and nose to regulate the temperature of the air you inhale.
+Strive to inhale the highest air temperature that you can comfortably and safely tolerate, and no more than that.
+By varying the distance between hair dryer and nose, you can easily regulate the temperature of the air you inhale.

 Anyone with unusual underlying nasal or sinus conditions should consult their physician before entering a sauna or applying hot air to their nose and sinuses to be sure that the warm air will not exacerbate their condition or their symptoms.